-The members of Hong Kong Exile are currently embarking on a two-year residency with the PuSh International Performing Arts Festival (2017/2018).
+The members of Hong Kong Exile were the Artists-in-Residence with the PuSh International Performing Arts Festival (2017/2018).

 Natalie Tin Yin Gan is a contemporary dance artist specializing in improvisation and interdisciplinary collaboration.
 She lives and works on the unceded territories of the Coast Salish peoples, land still referred to as Vancouver, British Columbia.
 Natalie has a double degree in Contemporary Dance and International Studies from Simon Fraser University.
 She continued her training with Modus Operandi for two seasons under Artistic Directors Tiffany Tregarthen and David Raymond.
 Her current practice is deeply influenced by mentor, Lee Su-Feh of battery opera performance.